cgrates/cgrates/docs/tariff_plans.rst

 +------------+--------+

 Tag
-    A string by witch this destination will be referenced in other places by.
+    A string by which this destination will be referenced in other places by.
 Prefix
     The prefix or caller id to be added to the specified destination.